How Can You Make Great Coffee Without All the Special Equipment?

 Getting the right aluminum camping coffee pot is your first step.
 But then adjust according to other variables, such as the specific beans you are using, your type of roast and your grind.
 Fine grinds produce a more powerful brew than the same step of a coarse grind.

 How Much Coffee Do You Use?

-What’s the right measure of coffee to use to use when brewing camp coffee?
+What’s the right measure of coffee to use when brewing camp coffee?
 One should follow the directions on the pre-ground coffee bean can or the unground coffee bean bag.
 However, in case the directions say, add 2 tbsps into 1 cup of water, make sure you understand if they’re talking about a half cup or an eight ounce cup.

 For example, a measuring cup is eight ounces, roughly the same as a normal coffee mug that’s typically 8 ounces or more.
 Whenever you measure your water utilizing the lines on your carafe, usually you are utilizing a six ounce measure.
 Which generally means that you should use two tablespoons per cup.
 Be aware though that might look like a lot more than you are used to when brewing drip coffee.